rancher/rancher.github.io/rancher/concepts/index.md

 ### Service Upgrade

 Rancher supports the notion of service upgrades by allowing users to either load balance or apply a service alias for a given service.
 By leveraging either Rancher features, it creates a static destination for existing workloads that require that service.
 Once this is established, the underlying service can be cloned from Rancher as a new service, validated through isolated testing, and added to either the load balancer or service alias when ready.
-The existing service can be removed when obsolete and all network or application traffic are then automatically distributed to the new service.
+The existing service can be removed when obsolete.
+Subsequently, all the network or application traffic are automatically distributed to the new service.

 ### Rancher Compose

 Rancher implements and ships a command-line tool called rancher-compose that is modeled after docker-compose.
 It takes in the same docker-compose.yml templates and deploys the Stacks onto Rancher.
 The rancher-compose tool additionally takes in a rancher-compose.yml file which extends docker-compose.yml to allow specifications of attributes such as scale, load balancing rules, health check policies, and external links not yet currently supported by docker-compose.

-Read more about how to use [rancher-compose]({{site.baseurl}}/rancher/rancher-compose/).
+For more information, see [rancher-compose]({{site.baseurl}}/rancher/rancher-compose/).

 ### Stacks